courtois-neuromod/cneuromod_embeddings/README.md

 model = pl.load(hf)
 hf.close()
 ```
 These particular parcellations have 150 different brain parcels.
-See below of an explanation of the other parameters in the file name.
+See below for an explanation of the other parameters in the file name.

 # From 4D nifti fMRI run to a numpy array
 Now, if you want to load a 4D imaging dataset and project it in the parcellation space, you will need to have `nilearn` and [load_confounds](https://github.com/SIMEXP/load_confounds) installed.
 The code will look like: